papiodesu/leptos_book/src/view/05_forms.md

 ["NodeRef"](https://docs.rs/leptos/latest/leptos/tachys/reactive_graph/node_ref/struct.NodeRef.html) to access
 the input when we want to get its value.

-In this example, we only notify the framework when the "<form>」 fires a 「submit" event.
+In this example, we only notify the framework when the "<form>" fires a "submit" event.
 Note the use of the ["leptos::html"](https://docs.rs/leptos/latest/leptos/html/index.html) module, which provides a bunch of types for every HTML element.

 ```rust